MyXOF/EightQueens/README.md

 ## Requirements

-Before building this project, make sure the folloing requirements are correctly installed in you running environment.
+Before building this project, make sure the following requirements are correctly installed in you running environment.
 It is recommended to install the lastest version.

 * Java JDK >= 1.8.0
 * Maven >= 3.3.0